 MBC is the Secretariat of ABAC Philippines.
-2018.
-In ABAC Philippines set four focus areas in consultation with the Department Trade and Industry: of (1)globally competitive MSMEs, (2) infrastructure, (3) services in the global economy, and (4) digital innovation.
+In 2018, ABAC Philippines set four focus areas in consultation with the Department of Trade and Industry: (1) globally competitive MSMEs, (2) infrastructure, (3) services in the global economy, and (4) digital innovation.
 Work programs are being rolled out in 2019.

-ABAC Philippines contributed to ABAC projects on including reports on Enabling MSMEs Across Borders, Human Resources Challenges and Opportunities from Digital Innovation by tapping MBC members and representatives of Philippine business community as respondents and participants in roundtable discussions.
+Philippines contributed ABAC to ABAC projects on including reports on Enabling MSMEs Across Borders, Human Resources Challenges and Opportunities from Digital Innovation by tapping MBC members and representatives of Philippine business community as respondents and participants in roundtable discussions.